Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 Sometimes it quicker and easier to perform this using the command-line:

 - Using the `CODE PART PART occupancy` command, for example `CODE PART 1 21` or `CODE PART 2 -21`.
 In the case when new PARTs need to be created, one can select the atoms of different PARTs sequentially and issue `CODE PART --p=N --lo` command to create N new PARTs and link their occupancy.
 In the case WHEN N is greater than 2, the occupancies will be linked through a restraint (SUMP) represented by a linear equation, rather than by a constraint.
-- Using the `CODE Fvar variable times` command, where 'times' is the FVAR multiplier, typically 1.
+- Using the `CODE Fvar variable times` command, where `times' is the FVAR multiplier, typically 1.
 For example `CODE fvar 2 1` or `CODE fvar -2 1`.

 ## Displaying Occupancy Values
 Under `@Work|Toolbox-Work|Labels` either select Crystallographic Occupancy or Chemical Occupancy from the drop down menu.
 Crystallographic occupancy - if an atom is on a symmetry element, then its crystallographic occupancy is no longer 1, even though chemically it is a fully occupied atom in that position.
 The chemical occupancy hides this complexity.
-If that number says '0.5', then that means there is half an atom in that position.
+If that number says `0.5', then that means there is half an atom in that position.

 ## Splitting Atoms
 If an atom or group of atoms is associated with disorder, it can be useful to split the atom in order to model it over more than one position.
 Sometimes it is desirable to do this in association with a restraint, constraint or by linking the occupancies of the two PARTs.
 There are a number of options to achieve this within Olex2: